-2\.
-An open door of mass M and width $\ell$ is at rest when it is struck by a thrown putty ball of mass m that is moving at linear speed v at the instant it strikes the door.
-The impact point is a distance $D = \frac{3}{4}\ell$ from the rotation axis through the hinges.
+2. An open door of mass M and width l is at rest when it is struck by a thrown putty ball of mass m that is moving at linear speed v at the instant it strikes the door.
+The impact point is a distance $D=\frac{3}{4}\ell$ from the rotation axis through the hinges.
 The putty ball strikes at a right angle to the door face and sticks after it hits.
-What is the rotational velocity $\omega_f$ of the door (with putty stuck to it)?
+What is the rotational velocity ω_f of the door (with putty stuck to it)?
 Do not ignore the mass m.
 (Hint: angular momentum.)
-Note: drawing is a plan view, not an elevation view. (a) Write your expression for $\omega_f$ symbolically in terms of v, $\ell$ , M, and m. (b) Plug in numerical values v = 1.0 m/s, $\ell = 1.0 \text{ m}$ , M = 5.0 kg, m = 1.0 kg, and write the result for $\omega_f$ in radians/second.
+Note: drawing is a plan view, not an elevation view.

-3\.
-When the wrench you are working with does not loosen a nut, you can sometimes succeed by slipping a length of pipe over the end of the wrench and pushing at the end of the pipe.
+3. When the wrench you are working with does not loosen a nut, you can sometimes succeed by slipping a length of pipe over the end of the wrench and pushing at the end of the pipe.
 Why does this work?

-4\.
-A baton-twirler tosses a spinning baton in the air.
+4. A baton-twirler tosses a spinning baton in the air.
 While the baton is in the air, is its linear momentum constant?
 Is its angular momentum constant?
 (For evaluating angular momentum, use the center of mass of the baton as your pivot.
 That is the relevant pivot to use for an object that is spinning freely in the air.)
 Explain.

-5\.
-In the mobile shown below, what are the masses of the giraffe and of the elephant, if the monkey's mass is 1.0 kg?
+5. In the mobile shown below, what are the masses of the giraffe and of the elephant, if the monkey's mass is 1.0 kg?
 (The mobile is stationary, so all torques must balance.)

-6\.
-Optional/extra-credit.
+6XC.
 Your aunt owns an amusement park, and she wants you to add a circular loop to an exiting roller coaster ride to make it more fun.
 The first hill for the existing roller coaster is 25 m tall, and your aunt wants you to build right after this hill the tallest loop possible without having the cars fall out of the track or the passengers fall out of the cars.
+You think for a minute and realize passengers fall out of the cars.
 You think for a minute and realize what the minimum speed at the top of the loop has to be, and this gives you what you need to design the loop.
 (Usually a roller-coaster is moving very slowly just before it passes over the top of its first hill.)
-For full extra-credit, be sure to include a FBD for a car when it is at the top of the loop, and make a good argument for what the minimum speed must be at the top of the loop, rather than just quoting the known result.

-7\.
-Optional/extra-credit. (a) Calculate the rotational inertia of a flat sheet of plywood, of width w and height h, about an axis that passes through the center of the sheet and is perpendicular to the plane of the sheet.
-Since it's easy to look this answer up, you need to compute it using calculus and to show your work. (b) Calculate the rotational inertia of this same sheet about an axis that passes through the center of the sheet and is parallel to the long edge of the sheet. (c) Calculate the rotational inertia of this same sheet about an axis that passes through the center of the sheet about an axis that passes through the center of the sheet about an axis that passes through the center of the sheet and is parallel to the long edge of the sheet. (c) Calculate the rotational inertia of this same sheet about an axis that passes through the center of the sheet and is parallel to the short edge of the sheet. (d) Verify that your answer for part (a) is the sum of your answers for parts (b) and (c).
+7XC. (a) Calculate the rotational inertia of a flat sheet of plywood, of width w and height h, about an axis that passes through the center of the sheet and is perpendicular to the plane of the sheet.
+Since it's easy to look this answer up, you need to compute it using calculus and to show your work. (b) Calculate the rotational inertia of this same sheet about an axis that passes through the center of the sheet and is parallel to the long edge of the sheet. (c) Calculate the rotational inertia of this same sheet about an axis that passes through the center of the sheet and is parallel to the short edge of the sheet. (d) Verify that your answer for part (a) is the sum of your answers for parts (b) and (c).
 (The sum in part (d) is true for any object that is so thin that, to a good approximation, all of its mass lies in a single plane.
 Such an object is called a "lamina.")